What's the first thing you think of when you get a clogged drain? Perhaps it's the nuisance clogs in toilets and sinks that need plunging.

 The truth of the matter is that frequent backups, especially those in lower regions of your home, are signs that your main sewer line is clogged or collapsed.

-If you have an area on your commercial property that is closest to the main sewer line, you'll most likely notice it first in those areas.
-What happens is that the water from all the other drains converges into the main sewer line.
+The water from all the other drains converges into the main sewer line.
 If the pipe is collapsed or clogged, then the water has nowhere to go; it reverses and uses the path of least resistance, which is likely one of the areas previously mentioned.

 If the pipe collapses and there is access to the surrounding soil, the soil will slowly absorb the water, and the water will recede.
 Since the pipe is still collapsed, it will continue to back up.
-Unless it occurs in a place of frequent use, it may be some time before you notice it, and the issue will continue to worsen over time.

 2. More Than One Fixture Clogs

-Since all the drainage connects to the main sewer line, when it collapses, most drains in your home get clogged
+Since all the drainage connects to the main sewer line, when it collapses, most drains in your home get clogged.

 This indicates that a professional needs to conduct a video pipe inspection on your sewer line to determine where the clog or collapse occurred, a crucial factor in determining the best course of action to resolve the issue.